drupalprojects/devel/README.txt

 ==================
 See develDrushTest.php for an example of unit testing of the Drush integration.
 This uses Drush's own test framework, based on PHPUnit.
-To run the tests, use phpunit --bootstrap=/path/to/drush/tests/drush_testcase.inc.
-Note that we must name a file under /tests there.
+To run the tests, use under /tests there.

 AUTHOR/MAINTAINER